Skip to content

 Choosing local organic animal products supports your personal health, the welfare of animals, a healthy environment and a sustainable livelihood for Canadian farmers.
 Be sure to stay informed on the other benefits of organic by reading our other “More than Just” blogs or purchasing our Premium Meat Report.

-This article was originally written and posted to the Organic Council of Ontario's news blog in 2019.
+This article was originally written and posted to the Organic Council of Ontario's news blog.